Learn

 The IRS has been tightening enforcement on side income.
 Their matching algorithms compare the 1099s they receive against what you report on your return.
 If the numbers don't match, expect a letter.

 The IRS distinguishes between a hobby and a business, and the distinction has massive tax implications.
 If your side hustle is classified as a business, you can deduct expenses against your income.
-If it's a hobby, you report all the income but cannot deduct any expenses (since the 2017 tax law eliminated miscellaneous ).
+If it's a hobby, you report all the income but cannot deduct any expenses (since the 2017 tax law eliminated miscellaneous itemized deductions).

 The IRS considers several factors when determining if an activity is a business: